Houston Real Estate Update: June 2015 – Home Sales Slow Down

 Houston Real Estate Updates in May

-The median price—the figure at which half the homes sold for more and half for less—rose 6.4 percent to $200,000.
-Both are record highs for Houston.
+Home prices climbed to all-time highs, with the average price of a single-family home up 4.5 percent year-over-year to $292,040.
+The median price—the figure at which half the homes sold for more and half for less—soared 10.5 percent to $223,000.

-May sales of all property types totaled 8,688 units, a decline of 5.0 percent compared to the same month last year.
-Total dollar volume for properties sold was up, however, rising 3.5 percent to $2.3 billion versus $2.2 billion a year earlier.
+May sales of all property types totaled 8,278 units, down 4.2 percent compared to the same month last year.
+Total dollar volume was flat at $2.2 billion.

 May Monthly Market Comparison